 I use mine for this all the time, and haven't broken a spatula since I started using the potato masher for this purpose.

-By MartyD from Houston, TX
+By Marty Dick from Houston, TX

 I just didn't have time to fry hamburgers one day.
 I decided to make hamburgers in a hurry.
 I mixed ground beef, chopped onions, some seasonings, yellow mustard and ketchup.
-I put in a chicken roaster making sure it was flat and the thickness of a hamburger patty.
-I baked it at 325 degree F for 30 minutes.
-When it was done I simply cut it into squares to fit the buns and added the mayonnaise.
-Voila, instant hamburgers.

 Cheeseburger and onion lovers: If you are tired of your onions falling in your lap, this is how you hold them down.
 Place a piece of cheese on the hamburger, then onions, then another piece of cheese and let it melt.
-Now the cheese will be holding your onions in place.

 If you cook them partially frozen, they come moist and juicy inside.
 I just did this and made 2 hamburgers for my sister and me.
 She said it was the best hamburger she ever had.